 2010 Nov 1: In post to math puzzle website, Seckel claims he is working with Epstein on his science website jeffreyepsteinscience.com and his philanthropy website jeffreyepstein.com.

-2010 Nov 6: Seckel arranges and hosts "Mindshift" conference with Epstein at Epstein’s private island (US Virgin Islands).
-Murray Gell-Mann, Christof Koch, Catherine Mohr, Gerald Sussman, Frances Arnold, Leonard Mlodinow, Paul Kirkaas, Brook Pierce, Ron Reismann, Pablos Holman, Dan Dubos, Reichart Von Wolfsheild attend.
+2010 Nov 6: Seckel arranges and hosts "Mindshift" conference with Epstein to be held in "early January on the Island of St. Thomas and Jeffrey Epstein's private island in the Caribbean, Little St. James."
+Participants: Murray Gell-Mann, Christof Koch, Catherine Mohr, Gerald Sussman, Frances Arnold, Leonard Mlodinow, Paul Kirkaas, Brock Pierce, Ron Reisman, Pablos Holman, Dan Dubno, Reichart Von Wolfsheild.
 (Photo of conference attendees posted 2-4-11 on Liz Seckel Facebook page.)

 2011 June 8: Seckel responds to Ensign’s fraud charges by filing for Chap.
 7 bankruptcy (just as Ensign is preparing to file motion for default judgment), with wife Maxwell listed as co-filer (spouse).
 Frank X. Ruggier, attorney.
 Seckel (and Maxwell?) apparently fly in from France to file this bankruptcy petition (per Ensign v.
 Seckel).